ON THIS PAGE: You will read about how to with challenges in everyday life after a diagnosis of meningioma. Use the menu to see other pages.

 For more information about survivorship, explore these related items.
 Please note that these links will take you to other sections of Cancer.Net:

 ASCO Answers Cancer Survivorship Guide: Get this 44-page booklet that helps people transition into life after treatment.
 It includes blank treatment summary and survivorship care plan forms.
-This booklet is available as a PDF, so it is easy to print out.
+This free booklet is available as a PDF, so it is easy to print.

 Survivorship Resources: Cancer.Net offers an entire area of this website with resources to help survivors, including those in different age groups.

 The next section offers Questions to Ask the Health Care Team to help start conversations with your health care team.
 Use the menu to choose a different section to read in this guide.